CumulusNetworks/docs/content/cumulus-linux-43/System-Configuration/Netfilter-ACLs/_index.md

 -A FORWARD -i swp31 -m mark --mark 0x66 -m dscp --dscp-class CS1 -j SETCLASS --class 2
 ```

+{{%notice note%}}
+- Cumulus Linux reserves `mark` values between 0 and 100; for example, if you use `--mark-set 10`, you see an error.
+Use mark values between 101 and 4196.
+- You cannot mark multiple VLANs with the same value.
+{{%/notice%}}

 ## Install and Manage ACL Rules with NCLU

 NCLU provides an easy way to create custom ACLs in Cumulus Linux.
 The rules you create live in the `/var/lib/cumulus/nclu/nclu_acl.conf` file, which gets converted to a rules file, `/etc/cumulus/acl/policy.d/50_nclu_acl.rules`.
 This way, the rules you create with NCLU are independent of the two default files in `/etc/cumulus/acl/policy.d/` `00control_plane.rules` and `99control_plane_catch_all.rules`, as the content in these files might get updated after you upgrade Cumulus Linux.